Edgarhv/MechaCar_Statistical_Analysis/README.md

 ##### No, because we can see above from the equation of the linear model that all coefficients of our predictor variables are non-zero, therefore the slope of our linear model is non-zero.

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+##### Yes I do, because the linear model has an r-squared value of 0.7149, therefore 71% of all mpg predictions will be determined by this model.